Davod0/Next.js-Context-LocalStorage-basic/README.md

-This project is for learning purposes, aimed at improving my skills in the Next.js framework.
+"This project is for learning purposes, aimed at improving my skills in the Next.js framework, particularly focusing on using and working with Context and localStorage in Next.js